-Most patients who present to hospital will require admission as they are likely to have been having treatment already at home.
+Most patients who come to hospital will require admission, for observation at least.
 Only allow the child home if you and the family are entirely happy and you have discussed the problems with the consultant on call.
-The family must have a clear management plan and be prepared to return if the child does not improve.
+The family must have a clear management plan and be prepared to return if the child becomes ill again.